 If you and your friends LOVE words and language and you have a competitive spirit, you’ll have a great time at Literacy London’s upcoming event.
 This isn’t the high pressure childhood spelling bee that you sweated over as a kid – this is you and five others collaborating to compete in what promises to BEE a fun-filled evening.
 There will be a variety of interesting words and trivia questions.
 It all spells a whole lot of F-U-N at the 2nd Annual Literacy London Adult Spelling Bee.

 There will also BEE prizes, delicious and plentiful appetizers, a cash bar and a Silent Auction that promises to have something for everyone.
 It all takes place on Friday, November 13, 6 p.m. at the Goodwill Conference Centre.
 Join the Literacy London board, learners, volunteers and staff in raising funds to help adults in our community who have made the commitment to improve their literacy skills.
 Check out the Events page to find out how you can get involved.

-A special thank you to the following organizations and individuals for making this event possible:
+A special thank you to the following organizations and individuals for their past support:

 · London Community Foundation

 · Nicholson Family Fund

 · London Free Press